 In 2008 a Massachusetts Institute of Technology class carried out an assessment of carbon footprints of different lifestyles in the U.S. They found that “regardless of income, there is a certain floor below which the individual carbon footprint of a person in the U.S. will not drop,” says Timothy Gutowski, professor of mechanical engineering, who taught the class that calculated the rates of carbon emissions.
 Therefore someone living in a developed nation dependent on many fossil fuel sources of energy cannot achieve a carbon footprint of 0, a major factor being the array of government services that are available to everyone including police, roads, libraries, the court system and the military, as well as education and medicare.

 The average annual carbon dioxide emissions per person in the US, they found, was 20 tonnes, compared to a world average of 4 tonnes.
 The “floor” below which nobody in the U.S. can reach, no matter a person’s energy choices, turned out to be 8.5 tonnes.
 That was the emissions calculated for a homeless person who ate in soup kitchens and slept in homeless shelters.
-Making a comparative calculation, the floor in our Carbon Challenge will therefore be 8.87 tonnes.
+Making a comparative calculation, the floor in our Dividend Challenge will therefore be 8.87 tonnes.

 AREAS of CALCULATIONS